 Probably not.
 My favorite way to get natural undone waves is when your hair is about 80% dry and you throw it up into a topknot.
 Twist the ponytail completely; then twist it around into a bun and leave the ends out.
 Let it dry completely.
 I love using our mousse prior to doing that; it’s a conditioning mousse, so it’s more about moisture than hold.

 “Permed waves: Yes or hell no?” — Silver Spence

 Unless you have thick hair that tends to be heavy, it doesn’t look great.
 It looks great when you have thicker hair like my friends who are Indian or Asian (their hair is thicker and has weight).
 For fine hair, I still don’t think we’ve perfected it yet.

 Shop All the Virtue Products Below

-Choose this shampoo and conditioner duo if your hair is dry or damaged, be it from colour or heat styling.
-Packed with hydrolysed quinoa to boost moisture retention and shine, as well as antioxidant-rich grapefruit extract to protect your hair.
+Choose this shampoo and conditioner duo if your hair is dry or damaged, be it from color or heat styling.
+Packed with hydrolyzed quinoa to boost moisture retention and shine, as well as antioxidant-rich grapefruit extract to protect your hair.